arindal1/Face-Detection-using-OpenCV/README.md

 Make sure that you have the required image files (`elon1.jpg` and `musk1.jpg`) in the specified paths ("InData/" and "TestData/") before running the script.
 Also, ensure you have the OpenCV and face_recognition libraries installed in your environment.

 ### Real Time Detection
-The `facedetector.py` is the file for real life face detection, a Python script that uses the `simple_facerec` library along with OpenCV to perform real-time face recognition using your webcam feed.
+The `facedetector.py` is the file for real time face detection, a Python script that uses the `simple_facerec` library along with OpenCV to perform real-time face recognition using your webcam feed.
 The script first loads face encodings from a folder, then utilizes the webcam to detect and recognize faces in the live video stream.

 Here's a breakdown of the script: